In this article, I’ve enlisted 51 common mistakes freelancers make that may risk their revenue as well as reputation.

 When a client offers you a project, he wants to communicate with you to discuss a few essential things.
 Initially, it’s fine to interact with them, but wasting time only on chatting instead of productive work is beneficial.

 I’m sure that you have thought the same.

-Spending more time on the productive work is a good thing but ignoring client’s emails or call and being a little available to him may not always good.
+Spending more time on productive work is a good thing, but ignoring client’s emails or call and being a little available to him may not always good.